 Most people who have metabolic syndrome have insulin resistance.
-The body makes insulin to move glucose (sugar) into cells for use as energy.
-Obesity, commonly found in people with metabolic syndrome, makes it more difficult for cells in the body to respond to insulin.
-If the body can’t make enough insulin to override the resistance, the blood sugar level increases, causing type 2 diabetes.
+The body makes insulin to move sugar (glucose) into cells for use as energy.
+Obesity is commonly found in people with metabolic syndrome.
+It makes it harder for cells in the body to respond to insulin.
+If the body can’t make enough insulin to override the resistance, your blood sugar level increases.
+This causes type 2 diabetes.
 Metabolic syndrome may be a start of the development of type 2 diabetes.

 What causes metabolic syndrome?